wlonk/arcadia/vingt-et-un.md

 TODO what do passions give you?
 Probably this, but for dealing with the fairy?

+Your passion points can be spent to bargain with the fairy (where stakes and escalation can be different), and they can be used in a limited way to deal with other Christians: you can spend one in a conflict for a burst of passion, in which case you add one random card off the top of the deck to your two, but if your total is over 21, you are bust and lose automatically.

+You have to narrate in a trait to use a passion point.
+Maybe other ways to encourage different kinds of action?
+Stats, right?
+Numbers that slant, but don't force, you towards different kinds of activity.

 ## Face cards

 Your character will have a number of particular powers that are tied to face